telerik/winforms-docs/gridview/columns/gridviewdatacolumn.md

 slug: winforms/gridview/columns/column-types/gridviewdatacolumn
 tags: gridviewdatacolumn
 published: True
-position: 1
+position: 2
-previous_url: gridview-columns-gridviewdatacolumn
+previous_url: gridview-columns-gridviewdatacolumn, /devtools/winforms/gridview/columns/column-types/gridviewdatacolumn
 ---

 # GridViewDataColumn

-##

 __GridViewDataColumn__ descends from __GridViewColumn__ and is the base class for all data bound column types.
 Using __GridViewDataColumn__ you can find out the data type for the column and other properties that relate specificly to data binding including: